In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 Allan Bevere and I reflect on the issue of gun violence in America.

 U.S. Census Bureau recently released time-series data on household income.
-All data in the following chart is pegged to 2010 dollars, meaning it is adjusted for inflation - a dollar in 1970 buys the same as a dollar in 2020.
+All data in the following chart is pegged to 2010 dollars, which is adjusted for inflation - a dollar in 1970 buys the same as a dollar in 2020.

 The Census Bureau divides the income distribution into nine segments and three broader categories: